Weekly issue

 Digest

-eROSITA caught HE 1237-2252 in a dramatic changing-look event, with the soft X-ray flux dropping by a factor of 17 in 18 months and a follow-up campaign tracking a roughly sevenfold rise in accretion rate relative to Eddington over the next 3 years.
-The source moved from Seyfert 1.0-1.2 in 2002 to 1.8 near the dip, then back to 1.0 within 3 months of recovery, while the broad Hbeta line flux changed by factors of 4-6.
-A key result is that the broad Balmer emission separates into two BLR components: a broad Gaussian from virialized gas at 27 +/- 3 light-days and a double-peaked diskline-like component arising beyond about 5 light-days, with the diskline contribution growing as the continuum brightens.
-Because the X-ray spectra show no strong obscuration and the IR continuum also dipped, the paper argues this was an intrinsic accretion pause, giving a rare view of how the BLR and corona reconfigure during a Seyfert changing-look cycle.
+This paper follows the Seyfert HE 1237-2252 after eROSITA caught its soft X-ray flux dropping by a factor of 17 in 18 months, and the follow-up campaign then tracked the recovery as the inferred accretion rate relative to Eddington rose by about a factor of 7 over 3 years.
+During that evolution, the source moved from subtype 1.0-1.2 in 2002 to subtype 1.8 near the dip and then back to subtype 1.0 within 3 months, with broad Hbeta flux changing by factors of 4-6.
+The broad Balmer lines are best described with two BLR components: a virialized broad Gaussian at 27 +/- 3 light-days and a double-peaked diskline originating at more than roughly 5 light-days, with the diskline contribution growing as the continuum brightens.
+Because the X-ray spectra do not show strong obscuration and the IR continuum also dipped, the paper argues this was an intrinsic accretion-rate pause rather than line-of-sight hiding, offering a rare look at BLR structure responding in real time to a changing accretion flow.

 Key figures to inspect